Bundesliga

 Concerns Over Player Futures

-The duo of Elye Wahi and Jean-Mattéo Bahoya from Eintracht has repeatedly shown disappointing performances.
-Are they risking their positions in the Bundesliga?
+The duo of Hugo Ekitiké and Jean-Mattéo Bahoya from Eintracht has recently shown inconsistent performances.
+The coaching staff is now evaluating whether these players are risking their positions in the starting lineup as the Bundesliga season progresses.

-Wahi might face a serious career setback this winter.
-As reported by ‘Bild’, Toppmöller has lost faith in the 22-year-old forward.
-Additionally, sports director Markus Krösche indicated that Eintracht is expected to recruit at least one new striker during the winter transfer window, leaving little room for Wahi.
+Ekitiké might face a serious setback if his efficiency does not improve.
+Toppmöller has reportedly expressed concerns regarding the 23-year-old forward’s recent form.
+Additionally, club management indicated that Eintracht is expected to recruit at least one new striker during the winter transfer window, which would significantly increase competition for Ekitiké.

 Bahoya’s Future at Eintracht